f5devcentral/f5-velos-training/docs/velos_security.rst

     velos-1-gsa-1-active(config)#

-You can view the current state of these parmeters via the following CLI show comands.
+You can view the current state of these parameters via the following CLI show commands.

 .. code-block:: bash